Low Emission Zones – the ultimate guide

 - £100 for heavy vehicles such as lorries over 3.5 tonnes or buses and coaches weighing more than 5 tonnes

-Is any car future LEZ compliant?
+Is any car future-proofed for LEZ compliance?

 Selling your car?